Officers discuss body cameras, mentally ill, domestic violence

 Halmy: Our officers all carry [the opiate antidote] Narcan, and I have administered it myself.
 One of the most important things for police officers is to try not to dehumanize people who are addicted.
 They come from all walks of life.
 Someone may have become addicted after a back injury, or a car accident, or the obvious way of just hooking up with the wrong person.
 When people are deeply into addiction, they tend to become involved in thefts and problems in their homes, because they are difficult for parents and grandparents to deal with.
 I have felt the crisis; my sister’s son passed away two years ago from an overdose.

 Langley: It is everywhere.
 It doesn’t discriminate.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.